polkadot-fellows/RFCs/text/0004-remove-unnecessary-allocator-usage.md

     (param $key_type_id i32) (param $key i32) (param $msg i64) (param $out i32) (return i64))
 ```

 The behaviour of these functions is identical to their version 1 equivalents.
 The new versions of these functions accept an `out` parameter containing the memory location where the host writes the signature.
+The runtime execution stops with an error if `out` is outside of the range of the memory of the virtual machine, even if the function wouldn't write anything to `out`.
 The signatures are always of a size known at compilation time.
 On success, these functions return `0`.
 If the public key can't be found in the keystore, these functions return `1` and do not write anything to `out`.

 Note that the return value is 0 on success and 1 on failure, while the previous version of these functions write 1 on success (as it represents a SCALE-encoded `Some`) and 0 on failure (as it represents a SCALE-encoded `None`).
 Returning 0 on success and non-zero on failure is consistent with common practices in the C programming language and is less surprising than the opposite.